niveknosredneh/Garden/README.md

 main.cpp in ./src is to be compiled and uploaded to the Arduino.

 ESP8266main.cpp in ./src is to be compiled and uploaded to the ESP8266.
+(Hint: use the serial from Arduino w/ blank sketch)

 plot.sh is meant to run as a cron job as it continuously runs the python script until it succeeds.
+Also serves as backup script checking for the number of data points and backing up 1 by 1 if over X amount.

 PythonSerial.py can be run standalone but my shoddy serial connection makes using plot.sh much easier.
 Edit flag in py file for either serial or Wifi use.